Despite the economy or world events, here’s why businesses that double down on marketing will come out ahead in the long run:

 For example, what I’ve often seen in this situation are clients with an employee who doesn’t come from a marketing background and is now handling a lot of marketing activities.
 An outside marketing agency could help coach the employee in performing the new tasks and ensure her time, energy and efforts are being spent wisely.

 Again, keep those goals in mind.
 If your goals are branding, that's one thing.
-And if your goals involve lead generation, well, that's a little more complex.
-More involved projects equal a higher price tag - but could also reap a bigger reward.
+And if your goals involve lead generation, that's a little more complex.
+More involved projects equal a higher price tag - but could also reap a bigger potential ROI.

 I always use the analogy of building a house.
-If you’re adding a new product, it’s like adding a physical room to your house.
-And if you’re planning on starting a whole new initiative, it’s like demolishing the building and starting over.
+If you need one new tactic or piece, it’s like adding a room to your house.
+And if you’re planning on starting a whole new project, like a website, it’s like demolishing the building and starting over.
 Envisioning it this way can make it easier to estimate how much a project will cost.

-Paying for a sales and marketing agency’s help isn’t like buying a widget; think of it as an investment that will help grow your business and produce ROI over time.
+Paying for a sales and marketing agency’s help isn’t like buying a widget; consider it an investment that will help grow your business and produce ROI over time.

 How Can I Find the Right Agency To Partner With?

-As you search for a marketing and sales agency to partner with, look for an agency with a broad range of digital marketing services, one who will take the time to understand your specific needs and work with you on a custom plan - not a cookie-cutter strategy.
+As you search for a marketing agency to partner with, look for an agency with a broad range of digital marketing services, one who will take the time to understand your goals and who will work with you on a custom plan - not a cookie-cutter strategy.

 Below are five questions I recommend asking as you evaluate sales and marketing agencies: